Palisades Tahoe: 1960 Winter Olympics

-Palisades Tahoe's success can be largely attributed to the visibility that came from hosting the 1960 Winter Olympics, a direct result of Cushing's effort and determination.
-During the planning stages of the 1960 Olympics, Innsbruck, Austria, was the leading choice for the Olympic site.
-In 1955, however, Cushing secured the bid after winning over the International Olympic Committee in Paris with a scale model of his planned Olympic site.
+Palisades Tahoe's success can be largely attributed to the visibility that came from hosting the Winter Olympics in 1960, a direct result of Cushing's effort and determination.
+During the planning stages for those Olympics, Innsbruck, Austria, was the leading choice, but Cushing secured the bid in 1955 after winning over the International Olympic Committee (IOC) in Paris with a scale model of his planned Olympic site.
+(Innsbruck hosted the next Winter Olympics in 1964 and again in 1976.)

 During the Olympics, Palisades Tahoe was designated as California Historical Landmark Number 724.
 A marker was placed identifying Palisades Tahoe as a Pioneer Ski Area of America.
-The marker's plaque commemorated 100 years of organized skiing in "mining towns in the Sierra Nevada, particularly Whiskey Diggs, Poker Flat, Port Wine, Onion Valley, La Porte, and Johnsville".
+The marker's plaque commemorated a century of organized skiing in "mining towns in the Sierra Nevada, particularly Whiskey Diggs, Poker Flat, Port Wine, Onion Valley, La Porte, and Johnsville".